 If you suffer a severe bodily injury after falling on another person’s property, you might have a valid claim for monetary compensation through the California legal system.
 However, there is a limited window of opportunity to do this.
-Like all civil cases, you must comply with the statute of limitations– which is two years for slip and falls.
+Like all civil cases, you must comply with the statute of limitations— which is two years for slip and fall accidents.

 The deadline varies from one state to another and even from one type of case to another.
 While it is generally uniform for injury claims filed in California, there are some exceptions.
-A Los Angeles personal injury attorney from our firm could guide you on how best to file your claim.
+A Los Angeles personal injury lawyer from our firm could guide you on how best to file your claim.

 Understanding the statute of limitations

 There are two primary reasons why each state has adopted a version of the statute of limitations.
 The first is to avoid unnecessary delays between the time an injury occurs and filing a lawsuit.
 This is in part to help the courts avoid a glut of lawsuits.

 Also, building a case in a slip and fall claim has its challenges, but it is far more difficult years later.
 Witnesses could move away, and the property might not even exist in its original form.
 Secondly, it also exists to protect a defendant from an unfair surprise and to allow them a reasonable amount of time to prepare their defense.

 As noted above, the statute of limitations in a California injury case is two years.
 A plaintiff who fails to bring a claim before this window could miss out on their chance for financial compensation.
 This would be the case even if their claim was otherwise strong.
 This statute is shorter when it comes to filing a lawsuit against a government entity.
 A Los Angeles slip and fall attorney can help guide you through this process.

 If a plaintiff files a lawsuit after the statute of limitations, they should expect the defendant to seek an immediate dismissal.
 Unless an exception applies, the court may have little choice but to dismiss the claim with prejudice.